Court approves Lehman plan to exit bankruptcy

 Fees for the Lehman bankruptcy's advisers and lawyers have totaled about $1.5 billion.

 The case is In re: Lehman Brothers Holdings Inc, U.S. Bankruptcy Court, Southern District of New York, No. 08-13555.
-(Reporting by Caroline Humer; Editing by Steve Orlofsky and Tim Dobbyn)
+(Reporting by Caroline Humer; Editing by Steve Orlofsky)